YBU-Group/ezsearch/README.md

 # ezsearch
-Easy to Use Advance Search web app - Hosted @ http://ezsear.ch/
+Easy to Use Advance Search web app - hosted at http://ezsear.ch/